nibblegap/pihole-tailscale-searx-unbound-fail2ban/README.md

 ## READ ALL THE INSTRUCTIONS TILL THE END TO NOT MISS SOMETHING CRUCIAL

 ## Notes:
-1. These steps are for creating a new server from scratch.
-If you are using an existing server for this script, you may skip to Step 2.
+1. These steps are for creating a new server from scratch. <b>If you are using an existing server for this script, you may skip to Step 2</b>.
 Read through the installation script to ensure that there are no conflicts.
 2. We'll be using a VPS server for this example, but it should work fine on any server.
 3. Bash commands will have a $ before them.